nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_SCOPE.md

     /*
-        Instead of processing the entirety of the resources in bulk - which is what the stack-skope does - this skope will return an object that has a method for processing each type of mineral.
+        Instead of processing the entirety of the resources in bulk - which is what the stâck-skope does - this skope will return an object that has a method for processing each type of mineral.